Additional Notes

 # A Back End for Front-End Implementations

-AtomicDEX software is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).
+The AtomicDEX API is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).

 This also allows developers and entrepreneurs the freedom to create your own front-end implementation for your own purposes.
 For example, you can create your own front-end implementation that acts on the same atomic-swap network as other communities.
 Or, you could make a front-end implementation for your own private network.

-The documentation here only concerns the core component, MarketMaker 2.0 (MM2).
+The documentation here only concerns the core component, the AtomicDEX API.
 This component is typically accessed via an API or a terminal interface.

-Users who worked with the previous version of the MM software, MarketMaker 1.0 (MM1), will note several differences with the new release.
+Users who worked with the previous version of the AtomicDEX API software, MarketMaker 1.0 (MM1), will note several differences with the new release.